CurveDocs/curve-docs/docs/lending/contracts/oracle.md

 ### `price_w`
 !!! description "`CryptoFromPool.price_w() -> uint256:`"

     Function to return the price and update the state of the blockchain.
+This function is called whenever the `_exchange` function from the LLAMMA is called.

     Returns: price (`uint256`).